-Today, we’ll shift our focus away from joints and bongs and toward more convenient consumption methods, such as the use of modern devices.
+Today, we’ll shift our focus away from joints and bongs and toward more convenient consumption methods such as the use of modern devices.
 After you’ve discovered the most convenient and discreet ways to consume cannabis, we’ll take a glance at recognized medical uses for it to raise your awareness and knowledge of how you can benefit from this powerful and increasingly popular natural therapeutic.
-You may also get your hands on the red horn kratom that helps you with the feeling of happiness and pleasure.
-So let’s start by discussing what medical cannabis is.
+You may also get your hands on the red horn kratom that provides feelings of happiness and pleasure.
+So, let’s start by discussing what medical cannabis is.

 What is Medical Cannabis?

 Medical cannabis or medical marijuana is a natural herbal medicine from plants in the Cannabis family.
 It contains over 400 chemicals, out of which around a hundred are cannabinoids.
 The two most popular and active cannabinoids are THC (delta-9 tetrahydrocannabinol) and CBD (cannabidiol), THC being the one associated with getting “high.”

 THC and CBD interact or bind with the human body’s endocannabinoid system (ECS).
 The chemicals in the plant are similar to the chemicals produced by the body naturally.
 The ECS governs many functions in the body, like appetite, mood, memory, pain, etc. Cannabinoids like CBD give a boost to the body’s natural chemicals, hence enhancing its functions.
 Whereas, THC binds with CB1 receptors and alleviates pain.

 Ways to consume medical marijuana: